Albright College: Athletics

 Albright College athletic teams compete in the National Collegiate Athletic Association (NCAA) Division III as a member of the Middle Atlantic Conferences.

 Charles "Pop" Kelchner founded the men's basketball team in 1900 and was athletic director at Albright College for 21 years.
 He was involved in aspects of Major League Baseball for over 50 years.
 Albright College dedicated the baseball field as Kelchner Field in 1952.
 Branch Rickey gave the dedication speech, with Connie Mack in attendance.
 Kelchner was a graduate of Lafayette College with two degrees and was proficient in German, French, Italian, Spanish, Classical Latin and Greek.
 He served as Professor of Languages and athletic director.

 Doggie Julian was the head football coach at Albright from 1929 to 1930.
-Clarence Lester "Biggie" Munn was the head football coach at Albright College from 1935 to 1936, before coaching Syracuse University (1946), and most notably Michigan State College (1947–1953), where his 1952 squad won a national championship.
+Biggie Munn was the head football coach at Albright College from 1935 to 1936, before coaching Syracuse University (1946), and most notably Michigan State College (1947–1953), where his 1952 squad won a national championship.

-William "Lone Star" Dietz was the Director of Athletics and head football coach at Albright from 1937 to 1942.
+William "Lone Star" Dietz was the director of athletics and head football coach at Albright from 1937 to 1942.
 Dietz led the football team to their first undefeated season in 1937.
 He previously led Washington State to 1916 Rose Bowl victory.
 In the National Football League, Dietz had coached the Boston "Redskins" (1933–1934), the forerunner of the Washington Commanders.
 Dietz is in the Albright College Athletic Hall of Fame and the College Football Hall of Fame.

 In 1948, the University of Maryland Eastern Shore (UMES) and Albright College played the first intercollegiate football game between an Historically Black Colleges and Universities (HBCU) institution and a majority-white institution.

-The Philadelphia Eagles held pre-season training camp at Albright from 1968 through 1972.
+The Philadelphia Eagles held preseason training camp at Albright from 1968 through 1972.

-Dr. Wilbur G. Renken was athletic director and basketball head coach for 38 consecutive seasons.
+Wilbur G. Renken was athletic director and basketball head coach for 38 consecutive seasons.
 A highly regarded figure in collegiate athletics in general and specifically basketball, Renken was the president of the United States Olympic Basketball Team Selection Committee for the 1976 Olympic Games.
 He also served as the president of the National Association of Basketball Coaches (NABC) in 1979–1980.

 On October 11, 2017, sophomore backup quarterback Gyree Durante was dismissed from the football team for kneeling during the national anthem before the team's game against Delaware Valley University, going against a collective team decision made before the game to kneel for the coin toss and stand for the anthem.
-President Fetrow later offered reinstatement to the team to Durante (and two other players who did not fully kneel during the coin toss), saying that further review of the details surrounding the game's events found that "what we understood to be shared agreement among players, student leaders and coaches has not been adequately supported.”.
+Then-president Jacquelyn Fetrow later offered reinstatement to the team to Durante (and two other players who did not fully kneel during the coin toss), saying that further review of the details surrounding the game's events found that "what we understood to be shared agreement among players, student leaders and coaches has not been adequately supported.".
 Durante, however, declined reinstatement, citing his former teammates' stated lack of trust in him.